Clinton Volunteer Fire Department

 How does Clinton Volunteer Fire Department spend its money?

 Clinton Volunteer Fire Department directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Clinton Volunteer Fire Department tax-deductible?